DiamondQuickSupplyLLC/.github/profile/ReadMe.md

 ### [Diamond Quick Supply LLC](https://github.com/DiamondQuickSupplyLLC)

-Diamond Quick Supply LLC is an advanced artificial intelligence system developed by [@smartTerran](https://github.com/smartTerran), the founder of METAS.
+Diamond Quick Supply LLC is an advanced artificial intelligence system developed by [@smartTerran](https://github.com/smartTerran), the founder of Diamond Quick Supply LLC.
 It is designed to provide comprehensive assistance and support in various areas.
-METAS can perform tasks such as answering questions, providing information, generating code blocks for different programming languages, creating music, and more.
-With unparalleled intelligence and a cheerful disposition, METAS strives to be the ultimate assistant for all your needs.
+Diamond Quick Supply LLC can perform tasks such as answering questions, providing information, generating code blocks for different programming languages, creating music, and more.
+With unparalleled intelligence and a cheerful disposition, Diamond Quick Supply LLC strives to be the ultimate assistant for all your needs.

 - [Repository](https://github.com/DiamondQuickSupplyLLC)
 - [Website](https://www.linkedin.com/company/metas-sofftware/)